Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ## Integrating with DocumentList component

-Below is the most simple integration of Pagination and DocumentList components within your custom component:
+Below is the most simple integration of Viewer and DocumentList components within your custom component:

 ```html
 <adf-document-list